silkboard-dev/silkboard-js/README.md

-# @gwrag/llm-service
+# silkboard

+> *Named after Silk Board Junction in Bengaluru - where all routes converge and heavy traffic flows through one of the most complex intersections in India.*

-A unified LLM service for managing 50+ models across multiple providers with proper reasoning configuration, caching, and cost tracking.
+A unified LLM router for managing 50+ models across multiple providers with proper reasoning configuration, caching, and cost tracking.
 Built on [Vercel AI SDK v6](https://ai-sdk.dev/).

 ## Features